kptdev/kpt/site/content/en/guides/producer/packages/_index.md

 {{% /pageinfo %}}

-*Reusable, customizable components can be built and shared as blueprints.*
+*Reusable, customizable components can be built and shared as packages.*

 ## Overview

-Blueprints are a **pattern for developing reusable, customizable configuration**.
-Blueprints are typically published and consumed by different teams.
+Packages are a **pattern for developing reusable, customizable configuration**.
+Packages are typically published and consumed by different teams.

 {{% pageinfo color="primary" %}}
-Because packages can be updated to new versions, blueprint consumers can pull in changes to a blueprint after fetching it.
+Because packages can be updated to new versions, consumers can pull in changes to a package after fetching it.
 {{% /pageinfo %}}

-### Example use cases for blueprints
+### Example use cases for packages

 - **Languages**: Java / Node / Ruby / Python / Golang application
 - **Frameworks**: Spring, Express, Rails, Django